Nick Dawson is the Director of Knox Strategy & Business Development, and is based in Suwon, Korea.

 The manufacturing and logistics industries have very specialized mobility requirements.
 At Samsung we provide ruggedized devices such as the Tab Active customized by Knox Configure so that the devices can be deployed to meet the very specific and unique requirements of each of our customers.
 Our Active series of devices are purpose-built to withstand the rigors of a workday (and night!) in the great outdoors, in trucks, on shop floors, and other environments where they are susceptible to some rough treatment.
 Knox Configure further allows us to provide customized deployments whereby the devices can be tailored to meet very specific requirements, enrolled and managed remotely, and locked down for ultimate security and regulatory compliance.

-All of the above solutions are anchored by the Knox security platform, and made possible by Knox services such as Knox Configure, Knox Mobile Enrollment, Knox Workspace and Samsung E-FOTA.
+All of the above solutions are anchored by the Knox security platform, and made possible by Knox services such as Knox Configure, Knox Mobile Enrollment, Knox Platform for Enterprise and Samsung E-FOTA.
 Oh, and the hardware team also build some innovative and aspirational devices to accompany our industry-leading business enablement services.